kbrsh/blog/src/moon.md

 GUI frameworks circumvent this by defining reusable widgets.
 On the web, browsers abstract the view with the document object model (DOM).

-TODO: define DOM and transition into MVC
+TODO: define GUI frameworks and DOM and transition into MVC. introduce concepts like imperative code for constructing the DOM and GUI

-TODO: define MVC, difficulties with MVC, and transition into react
+TODO: define MVC, difficulties with MVC, and transition into current state of functional UIs (react)

 Developers are drifting away from object-oriented components and the Model-View-Controller (MVC) model.
 The current status quo of UI development defines views as a function of state.